In-Depth Guide to Full Wave Rectifier

 • The high output DC power.

-• The ripple factor is lower.
+• The ripple factor of full wave rectifier is lower.

 • Increased output voltage.